The Picture of Dorian Gray: Summary

-To escape the guilt of his crime, Dorian goes to an opium den, where, unbeknownst to Dorian, James Vane is present.
-James had been seeking vengeance upon Dorian ever since Sibyl killed herself, but had no leads to pursue as the only thing he knew about Dorian was the name Sibyl called him, "Prince Charming".
-In the opium den, however, he hears someone refer to Dorian as "Prince Charming", and he accosts Dorian.
-Dorian deceives James into believing that he is too young to have known Sibyl, who killed herself eighteen years earlier, as his face is still that of a young man.
-James relents and releases Dorian, but is then approached by a woman from the opium den who reproaches James for not killing Dorian.
-She confirms that the man was Dorian Gray and explains that he has not aged in eighteen years.
-James runs after Dorian, but he has gone.
+To escape the guilt of his crime, Dorian goes to an opium den, where, unbeknownst to him, an older James Vane is present.
+James has been seeking vengeance upon Dorian ever since Sibyl's death but had no leads to pursue as the only thing he knew about Dorian was the nickname she called him.
+There, however, he hears someone refer to Dorian as "Prince Charming".
+James accosts Dorian, who deceives him into believing he is too young to have known Sibyl, as his face is still that of a young man.
+James relents and releases Dorian but is then approached by a woman from the den who reproaches James for not killing Dorian.
+She confirms Dorian's identity and explains that he has not aged in eighteen years.

-James then begins to stalk Dorian, causing Dorian to fear for his life.
-However, during a shooting party, a hunter accidentally kills James Vane, who was lurking in a thicket.
-On returning to London, Dorian tells Lord Henry that he will live righteously from now on.
-His new probity begins with deliberately not breaking the heart of the naïve Hetty Merton, his current romantic interest.
-Dorian wonders if his newly-found goodness has rescinded the corruption in the picture but when he looks at it, he sees only an even uglier image of himself.
-From that, Dorian understands that his true motives for the self-sacrifice of moral reformation were the vanity and curiosity of his quest for new experiences, along with the desire to restore beauty to the picture.
+James begins to stalk Dorian, who starts to fear for his life.
+During a shooting party, a hunter accidentally kills James, who was lurking in a thicket.
+On returning to London, Dorian tells the elderly Lord Henry that he will live righteously from now on.
+His new probity begins with deliberately not breaking the heart of Hetty Merton, his current romantic interest.
+Dorian wonders if his newly found goodness has rescinded the corruption in the picture but when he looks at it, he sees an even uglier image of himself.
+From that, Dorian understands that he can never be truly redeemed as he only wishes to be absolved of his sins, without truly believing that what he has done is wrong.

-Deciding that only full confession will absolve him of wrongdoing, Dorian decides to destroy the last vestige of his conscience and the only piece of evidence remaining of his crimes: the picture.
-In a rage, he takes the knife with which he murdered Basil Hallward and stabs the picture.
-The servants of the house awaken on hearing a cry from the locked room; on the street, a passerby who also heard the cry calls the police.
-On entering the locked room, the servants find an unknown old man stabbed in the heart, his figure withered and decrepit.
-The servants are able to identify the disfigured corpse as Dorian only by the rings on the fingers, while the portrait beside him is beautiful again.
+Deciding that only a full confession will suffice, Dorian finds the knife with which he murdered Basil and stabs the picture in a bout of fury.

+His servants awaken on hearing a cry from the locked room; on the street, a passerby who also heard it calls the police.
+On entering the locked room, the servants find an old man stabbed in the heart, his figure withered and decrepit.
+They identify the corpse as Dorian only by the rings on the fingers, while the portrait beside him is beautiful again.